Syoxz/Syoxz/README.md

 Switched to Java because of my education and wrote some own programs with it.

-I look forward to work more with Python and get used to Web Development.
+I like to create own programs, leetcode or simply help other people with my tech knowledge.

 ---
 <!--